 On January 7, 1860, Adams and his animals left San Francisco headed for New York City.
 Upon arrival he sought out P.T.
 Barnum, who took in Adams and his animals.
 Adams continued to perform with his animals for another ten weeks before selling the animals and retiring to his home in Neponset, Massachusetts.
 On October 25, 1860, just five days after his retirement from show business, Adams died and was buried in the Bay Path Cemetery at Charlton, Massachusetts – legend maintains that the stone marking his grave was paid for P.T.
 Barnum after learning of Adams’ death.

 As I stood at his grave, I realized how different the real Grizzly Adams was from the story that I had known from watching the television show.
 The real Adams moved west to seek his fortune – which, by the way, he bankrupted almost every venture he tried – and had not fled due to being accused of murder.
-Unlike the show which claimed he only had two people with whom he associated, he was not a hermit living alone in the woods, and had numerous associates.
+Unlike the television show “based upon his life, Adams was not a hermit that lived in the mountains due to being falsely accused of murder, but only went into the mountains to trap grizzlies for his show.

 Note: Adams – as far as I can determine – was not given a middle name at birth.
 By the time he reached California, he adopted the name “John Capen Adams” with Capen being his mother’s maiden name and also the middle name of his brother James.
 When Theodore H. Hittell published his book, The Adventures of James Capen Adams, Mountaineer and Grizzly Bear Hunter of California, he referred to Adams as James Capen Adams, the same name he went by under P.T.
 Barnum.
 Oddly, many genealogical sites refer to him as “John Boyden Adams,” – I have not been able to determine where this version of his name originated from.